 The initial NCSX Project configuration, schedule, and cost baselines were developed in the conceptual design phase of the project.
-However, in accordance with the DOE's project management policies, the cost and schedule performance baselines are not formally established until the completion of the Title I (Preliminary) design.
-Section 7.1 which follows addresses the management and control of the configuration (sometimes also called the technical) baseline.
-At that time, they will come under the configuration control processes that are outlined later in this PEP.
+The initial performance baseline was established with the approval of CD-2 in 2004.
+A directed baseline change was approved in 2005 to accommodate a change in funding profile, however it was subsequently determined that the project could not be completed within the approved cost and schedule objectives.
+A new baseline was approved in 2008 following a bottom-up re-estimate of the cost and schedule and a DOE decision to complete the project.
+Section 7.1, which follows, addresses the management and control of the configuration (sometimes also called the technical) baseline.
+The project baselines come under the configuration control processes that are outlined later in this PEP.